Professional and amateur status in first-class cricket: 18th century

 Assertion of authority was always an amateur trait and in no way was this more emphatically asserted than in the taking of full responsibility for drafting and agreeing, among themselves only, the Laws of cricket.
 The sport had rules from time immemorial but, as with football, subject to local variations.
 William Goldwin's 1706 poem In Certamen Pilae (On a Ball Game), which describes a rural cricket match, has a scene in which the teams dispute the rules of the match, each insisting on their own code of laws.
 Arbitration falls to a character called Nestor, clearly based on the Homeric ruler, who imposes his Justas Leges, acceptable to both teams.
 The context is uncertain but the phrase can be taken to mean an "established code".
 Goldwin, incidentally, was a scholar of both Eton and Cambridge.

 In 1727, ahead of two games to be patronised by them, the 2nd Duke of Richmond and Alan Brodrick, 2nd Viscount Midleton, drew up Articles of Agreement to determine the terms and conditions applicable to their matches.
 This document, which has been preserved, is cricket's oldest set of written rules.
 Many of the rules are concerned with pitch dimensions, means of dismissal, scoring runs, etc. but there are some striking points which emphasised the authority of the patrons.
 For example, the Duke and Mr Brodrick selected an umpire each, as well as all the players, and only they were allowed to address the umpires.
 In 1744 and again in 1774, the first versions of what are now known as "The Laws of Cricket" were coded by the "Noblemen and Gentlemen" who, in 1744, frequented the Artillery Ground in London.
 By 1774, they were associated in cricketing terms with the Hambledon Club and, in London, with a convivial club called the "Je-ne-sais-quoi" which met at an establishment called the Star and Garter on Pall Mall.

 The original Lord's ground was opened in May 1787 and was intended to be the private preserve of the same gentlemen's club, which from 1782 had become known as the White Conduit Club, based in Islington, and would soon reconstitute itself as Marylebone Cricket Club (MCC).
 Only a gentleman could become a member but the club from its very beginning employed or contracted professionals.
 Thomas Lord himself was a professional bowler at the White Conduit who was given the job of finding the ground that was afterwards named after him.
 Lord's immediately began to stage first-class matches and these attracted the crowds that some members had originally sought to avoid.
 MCC teams soon adopted the now age-old formula of "gentlemen" and "players" in the same team.
 Very early in its history, MCC claimed ownership of the Laws and re-published them on 30 May 1788.
-In the 21st century, MCC still retains copyright of the Laws although it is now the International Cricket Conference (ICC) which has power of regulation.
+In the 21st century, MCC still retains copyright of the Laws although it is now the International Cricket Council (ICC) which has power of regulation.